FAIRmat-NFDI/pynxtools-em/src/pynxtools_em/nomad/examples/README.md

 # Tutorial for parsing data from electron microscopy

+This example presents the capabilities of the NOMAD platform to store and standardize electron microscopy data.
+It shows the generation of a NeXus file according to the [NXem](https://fairmat-nfdi.github.io/nexus_definitions/classes/applications/NXem.html#nxem) application definition and a successive analysis of an example data set.

 ## Scope

 This example shows how a set of preconfigured components of NOMAD can be used to concatenate data and metadata from an electronic lab notebook with a reconstructed and ranged atom probe dataset to obtain a atom-probe-domain-specific